-Cindy Prado Goes Braless Under Unbuttoned Minidress For Back-To-School Look
+Cindy Prado Goes Braless Under Unbuttoned Mini Dress For Back-To-School Look

 Cindy Prado is ready for the start of the semester this week, and she is flaunting her killer curves with on her Instagram feed.
 On Wednesday, the American model took to the popular social media platform to share a series of photos in which she rocks her back-to-school outfit, and it is to die for.

-In the photos, the 27-year-old Florida native is strutting her stuff down a sidewalk in Miami — as the geotag she included with post shows — as she rocks a sexy white dress that features a series of dark buttons at the front, though the model left a few top one undone.
+In the photos, the 27-year-old Florida native is strutting her stuff down a sidewalk in Miami — as the geotag she included with post shows — as she rocks a sexy white dress that features a series of dark buttons at the front, though the model left a few top ones undone.
 This caused her dress to have a plunging neckline that comes down to her chest, putting quite a bit of cleavage on display.

 Around that same height, the garment boasts a strap that ties up into a large bow, which helps to bring attention to her busty figure.
-The dress stop high on her legs, putting her incredibly toned thighs front and center.
+The dress stops high on her legs, putting her incredibly toned thighs front and center.
 According to the tag Cindy included with her photo, the dress she is wearing is from Reve Boutique.

 The model’s legs are further accentuated by Cindy’s walking motions.
 While Cindy shared six snapshots, all of them show the model in the same outfit and in the same location, just in slightly different poses.

 Cindy completed her look with a pair of nude high-heeled ankle boots, which also add to her toned legs.
-Her purse matches the color of her booties, while its strap is gold.
+Her purse, which also has a gold strap, matches the color of her booties.
 The model is also wearing a pair of round brown shades with a gold frame, giving her outfit an extra touch of sophistication.
-The model accessorized her look with a series of jewelry, including a pearl necklace, gold earrings and a series of rings.
+She accessorized her look with a series of jewelry, including a pearl necklace, gold earrings and a series of rings.

 As of the time of this writing, the post — which Cindy shared with her almost 800,000 Instagram followers — had garnered more than 6,300 likes in just a few hours of being posted.
 Within the same time frame, more than 115 comments pour in.
 Users of the social media platform who are fans of the Instagram model took to the comments section to praise Cindy’s beauty and to express their admiration for her.